Bukit Kepong Emergency Gallery: Architecture

 Plans to build the museum were first voiced in 1999.
 The site of the project was chosen to be at the former location of the police station involved in the Bukit Kepong incident.

 Construction of the museum costed RM11.5 million and was separated into three phases.
 Overall, the gallery has three floors.

 The gallery opened on 23 February 2017 during the commemoration of the 67th anniversary of the tragedy.
 It was officiated by the Sultan of Johor, Sultan Ibrahim.
 His Majesty was accompanied by the Permaisuri of Johor and their sons.
 A pantomime was performed during the opening ceremony as a retelling of the incident.

 Interior and contents

 The gallery compiles and showcases artifacts used by the police force from all over the country during the Malayan Emergency including firearms, vehicles, uniforms and barracks.
 Historical films about Bukit Kepong are also played within the gallery.

 Incidents

 In 2022, the Muar district was hit by the worst flood since 2011 at the time.
 The ground floor of the gallery suffered major floodings due to the overflowing Muar River.
 Luckily, most artifacts had been moved to higher floors to prevent damage.
 It was reported that only two armored cars and a boat located outside the gallery were affected.
-Even so, a total of RM250,000 was provided to restore any artifacts and historical items that were damaged by the floodings.
+Even so, a total of RM250,000 was provided to restore any artifacts and historical items that were damaged by the flood.